-Moving some large files like pictures, videos and music files from Android internal memory to an SD card can be a good choice to free up Android internal storage space for better performance.
+Moving large files like pictures, videos, and music files from Android internal memory to an SD card can be a good choice to free up Android internal storage space for better performance.

 Way 1: Restart the Android Phone

-Way 2: Unmount SD Card and Check It in PC
+Way 2: Unmount SD Card and Check Its Files on the PC

-If these two ways are useless, the only thing you should do is to recover lost photos on Android phone.
+If neither of these methods works, your files may have been completely lost during transfer.
+What you need to do is to recover lost photos on Android phone.

 How can you recover transferred files on an Android phone?
-In order to get back the lost pictures during internal-SD card transfer, a piece of professional Android data recovery software can be a good option.
-Here we highly recommend you to use MiniTool Mobile Recovery for Android.
+Opting for a professional mobile recovery software for Android could be the optimal choice.
+Here MiniTool Mobile Recovery for Android is highly recommended.

-Now, free download MiniTool Mobile Recovery for Android on your computer and then start to recover photos lost during data transfer.
+Now, free download and install MiniTool Mobile Recovery for Android on your computer and then start to recover photos lost during data transfer.

-- When using MiniTool Mobile Recovery for Android to restore lost photos on Android phone, to guarantee its normal running, you should close any other Android management software.
+- To ensure the normal operation of MiniTool Mobile Recovery for Android, you should close any other Android management software.

 Step 1: Choose a recovery module.